OpenZeppelin/ethernaut/client/src/gamedata/descriptions/levels/magicnum.md

-To solve this level, you only need to provide the Ethernaut with a "Solver", a contract that responds to "whatIsTheMeaningOfLife()" with the right number.
+To solve this level, you only need to provide the Ethernaut with a `Solver`, a contract that responds to `whatIsTheMeaningOfLife()` with the right number.

 Easy right?
 Well... there's a catch.